anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.2"></a>
 ## 3.2 Virtual Resources

-The virtual infrastructure resources provided by the NFVI can be grouped into four categories as shown in the diagram below:
+The virtual infrastructure resources provided by the Cloud Infrastructure can be grouped into four categories as shown in the diagram below:

 <p align="center"><img src="../figures/ch03-model-virtual-resources.png" alt="NFVI Virtual Infrastructure Resources" Title="NFVI Virtual Infrastructure Resources" width="65%"/></p>
 <p align="center"><b>Figure 3-2:</b> Virtual Infrastructure Resources provides virtual compute, storage and networks in a tenant context.</p>